 - Macros: Recording and using macros to automate repetitive tasks within Excel.

-What Can You Do With Excel?
+What Can You Do with Excel?

 Excel is a powerful tool that enables a wide range of data-related tasks across various professions.
 Its functionality extends from basic calculations to complex data analysis and reporting.
 With the knowledge of Excel, users can enhance efficiency in data management and improve decision-making processes.